By Annie Cree

-Glastonbury is known as the birthplace of Christianity and legend has it that Joseph of Arimathea planted the Holy Thorn on Wirrall, or Wearyall, Hill, of which the Queen gets a sprig every Christmas.
+Glastonbury is known as the birthplace of Christianity and legend has it that Joseph of Arimathea planted the Holy Thorn on Wirrall, or Wearyall, Hill, of which the late Queen got a sprig every Christmas.
 The ruins of Glastonbury Abbey are a popular attraction with tourists.

 Somerset has two Gorges, the famous Cheddar Gorge where Britain’s oldest, most complete skeleton, Cheddar Man (estimated to be more than 10,000 years old) was found and Ebbor Gorge where two geologically significant caves hold the bones of Ice Age mammals.